jashansudan/Tower-Defender/README.md

 # Tower-Defender
-Tower defense game made in Unity using C#, features the usage of singleton design pattern and caching for improved performance.
+Tower defense game made in Unity using C#, featuring the usage of singleton design pattern and caching for improved performance.